iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/content/blog/privacy/zcash-protocol.md

 ---
 title: "Zcash Protocol Deep Dive: The Cryptography Behind Financial Privacy"
-description: "A comprehensive technical analysis of the Zcash protocol (v2025.6.1), covering zk-SNARKs, Halo 2, the Lockbox funding model, and the evolution of privacy from Sprout to Orchard."
+description: "A comprehensive technical analysis of the Zcash protocol (v2025.6.3), covering zk-SNARKs, Halo 2, the Lockbox funding model, and the evolution of privacy from Sprout to Orchard."
 tags: ["zcash", "cryptography", "zk-SNARKs", "privacy", "blockchain", "protocol analysis", "halo 2", "zero-knowledge"]
+math: true
 draft: false
 ---